 Before you start picking out components, you should have a case — or, at least, a case size — in mind.

 The main thing to keep in mind when picking a case is where you're going to put the computer.
-Your PC's final location will dictate how big you can (or cannot) go, and it will also help determine whether various premium case features are worth splurging on — you probably don't want to pay for a tempered glass side panel if the computer will be hidden under your desk.
+Your PC's final location will dictate how big you can (or cannot) go, and it will also help determine whether various premium case features are worth splurging on.
+You probably don't want to pay for a tempered glass side panel if the computer will be hidden under your desk, for example.

 All case sizes are available at different price points, so finding a case that fits your budget shouldn't be difficult.
 More expensive cases may have premium and convenience features such as noise dampening, higher-quality build materials, removable drive cages, and more attractive cable management, but these features typically won't noticeably affect performance.

-We definitely recommend coming up with a budget before you start picking components (it's easy for component shopping to get out of hand) — and remember, you can always upgrade individual components later.
+We definitely recommend coming up with a budget before you start picking components (it's easy for component shopping to get out of hand).
+Remember, you can always upgrade individual components later.

 Pro-tip: Make a build list before you make any purchases — all components need to be compatible with all other components.